openprovider/Openprovider-WHMCS-domains/scripts/README.md

-# WHMCS Installation and Upgrade Scripts
+# [Experimental feature] WHMCS Installation and Upgrade Scripts

 - This directory contains scripts for installing and upgrading the Openprovider domain registrar module.
 Follow the instructions below to use the scripts.
 - To install/upgrade the Openprovider domain registrar module, run the following commands from **WHMCS root directory** as the hosting/website user (e.g., on a cPanel server, run it as the cPanel user under which the WHMCS website is hosted).